therealtwigster/fasa-stcg/README.md

 ## Credits & intellectual property

 This is a fan-made tactical simulator built on the tabletop rules and ship data from FASA's *Star Trek: Starship Tactical Combat Simulator* and its ship-recognition manuals.
 Star Trek and all related marks are the property of their respective rights holders.
 This project is non-commercial and intended for personal, educational use.

+## Planets & Moons (optional · FASA §13)

+Enable **Planets & Moons** in the scenario **Customization** panel (off by default) to seed maps with sub-light celestial bodies drawn from a 96-variant library (2 planets + 2 moons, each in 6 colours × 4 rotations, generated at runtime from the real scanned counters).

+They play by the book:
+- **Block movement** — a planet fills 7 hexes, a moon 1; no ship may enter or pass through.
+- **Block line-of-sight** — you cannot fire *through* a body.
+- **Cast a mutual sensor shadow** — a target behind a body can't be locked, scanned, or read on the contact card, and it's mutual.
+Slip behind a moon to break an enemy's lock or deny a firing solution.

+Hover any body on the tactical map for a tooltip explaining its effect.